Home

 Isaac's Reward?

-Be as it may, what we do know; is that a lot had changed for his father's household, from the time Esau had given his birthright away to his brother Jacob.
-The Sacred Scriptures, reveals that the land that God had promised Abraham and his seed, had been hindered by a serious famine.
-Because of this, Isaac was about to leave Canaan; the land that God had promised him.
+However, what we do know -- is that a lot had changed for Esau's father's household, from the time Esau had given his birthright away to his brother Jacob?
+But remember, we'd just discovered through the Sacred Record, that at the time -- the land that God had promised Abraham and his seed, had been hindered by a serious famine.
+And because of this, Isaac was about to leave Canaan (the land that God had promised him.)

-But Isaac would end up staying and obeying God, after he had received a visitation from Him while he was visiting in the Philistine town called Gerar.
-Because of Isaac's obedience and faith, God allowed him to prosper greatly -- doing the time of this great famine.
-He prospered so much so, that the Philistine king Abimelech; had grown jealous of him, for Isaac's wealth had surpassed his.
+But remember, that Isaac would end up staying and obeying God, after he'd received a visitation from the Lord -- while he was visiting in the Philistine king, in the place that was known as "Gerar".
+And because of Isaac's obedience and faith, we'd also learned -- that God had allowed Isaac to prosper greatly, doing the time of this great famine.
+As a matter-of-fact, Isaac prospered so much, that the Philistine king (and his people) had become very envious of him, after Isaac's wealth had surpassed theirs.

 Bible Study Online